heinzermch/heinzermch.github.io/_posts/2020-07-16-deepmind-lecture-series-part-2.md

 But this is hard to do.
 Log likelihoods are not available (can't do that) because model is implicit distribution

-Incepton score: Model provides ratio of classes which stays the same.
+Inception score: Model provides ratio of classes which stays the same.
 Dropping classes will be penalized.
-Does not measure anyting beyond class labels
+Does not measure anything beyond class labels

 Frechet Inception Distance: Looks at label distribution and diversity inside the class.
 Looking at features in a pretrained classifier.
 Correlates with human evaluation.
 Biased for small number as samples.

-Check overfitting: nearest nighbours.
+Check over-fitting: nearest neighbors.
 Want to find closest images in feature space.
-Use pre trained classifier.
+Use pretrained classifier.
 We see that exact same dog does not exist.

 Take home: need multiple metrics to evaluate